jaymanu79/Vestax_VCI-380_Mixxx_Mapping/README.md

 My modes are not always related to the names they bear on the controller :

 ### <kbd>HOT CUE</kbd> mode : HOTCUES
 8 hot cues available, one per pad.
-The pads will light up when their hotcue is set
+The pads will light up when their hotcue is set.
+the colors of the lights will approximate the colors defined for the hot cues.
 - push a lighted pad to play the hotcue
 - push a blank pad to set a new hotcue to the current position.
 - push <kbd>SHIFT</kbd> + lighted pad to clear a hotcue